Arts Employment Is Burgeoning in Some Rural Areas

 In 1990, concentrations of artists in nonmetro counties were strongly associated with natural amenities in the Mountain West and the Northeast.
 Nonmetro counties with the highest shares of arts employment in 1990 included Nantucket, MA; Pitkin (containing Aspen), CO; and Teton, WY.
 In the 2000 data, several counties in the Texas Hill Country (Gillespie and Llano) had high arts employment shares, along with nonmetro counties in the Great Plains (Riley, KS), Midwest (Decatur, IA, and Bayfield, WI) and Southeast (Lincoln, GA, Oktibbeha, MS, and Mitchell, NC).
 Most of these counties offered considerable tourism and recreation activities or housed a large college-going and college-educated population.

-Creative Class County Codes , USDA, Economic Research Service, December 2016
+Creative Class County Codes , by David McGranahan, USDA, Economic Research Service, September 2020

 The Emergence of Rural Artistic Havens: A First Look, Agricultural and Resource Economics Review, April 2007, 36:1.